zer0fl4g/Nanomite/readme.md

 + added execute to selected line
 + added possibility to toggle eflags directly from context menu in the register view
 + improved internal PE file handling
++ improved copy to clipboard context menu

+####Notes:
+	- You can now copy multi lines to the clipboard using the context menu

 ###For the full changelog click [here](https://github.com/zer0fl4g/Nanomite/blob/master/changelog.md)